 Homewood, California

 Homewood ski resort is on the west shore of Lake Tahoe.
 This is the only resort in Tahoe where the runs end up close to the lakeshore at 6,230 ft.
-This review is based on about 5 visits in many different conditions over a 10-year period.
+This review is based on about 5 visits in many different conditions over a 10-year period, but the last visit was way back in 2006.

 Since we visited last, Homewood upgraded a bit with a high speed quad replacing their most popular lift “The Quad” which has now become “Old Homewood Express”.
 They have plans to replace the main chair out of the base “Madden” with a new gondola eventually.
 Homewood is entirely on private properly and they intend to develop home sites on the mountain so the gondola supports that goal.